🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Record-keeping best practices

-Across all jurisdictions, you should retain documentation covering:
+Across all regions, preserve documentation covering:

-4. Invoices and receipts for platform charges
+4. Invoices and receipts for all platform charges

-5. Final market determinations and settlement payouts
+5. Final market outcomes and corresponding settlement payments

 Sarah Whitfield